gdgcloudkol/ccd2024/README.md

 ## Contact Us

 If you have any questions or concerns about the event, please contact us at [email](gdgcloudkol@gmail.com).
 We are happy to help with any questions you may have.
-Thank you for your interest in the Google Cloud Community Days Kolkata 2024 event!
+Thank you for your interest in the Google Cloud Community Day Kolkata 2024 event!
 We look forward to seeing you there!

 ## Connect with us